julianbolts/happycasts/README.md

 # happycasts
 ad-free podcast app with AI features in Rust

-I want to learn Rust, so will use this opportunity to do so.
+I want to practice Rust during [Hacktoberfest](https://hacktoberfest.com/) 2025, so will use this opportunity to do so.
 My choice :P 🦀

 ### Problem statement